 See details for Nursing and midwifery enrolment and registration.

-Although teaching begins on 25 September you should ensure that you are available during the preceding week as this is when Welcome Week takes place.
 Welcome Week starts on Monday 16 September 2019 and is a compulsory part of your timetable, so please ensure that you are available.

 Information about Welcome and Induction events is available online at www.qub.ac.uk/welcome from early August.
 Join our social media and check back regularly for updates and information about arrivals and settling in to Queen’s.